 High grade accounts, other than cash and cash equivalents, are accounts considered to be of high value.
 The counterparties have a very remote likelihood of default and have consistently exhibited good paying habits.
+Receivable from installment contract receivable are considered high grade as title of the real estate property passes to the buyer once fully paid.
 Standard grade accounts are active accounts with propensity of deteriorating to mid-range age buckets.
 These accounts are typically not impaired as the counterparties generally respond to credit actions and update their payments accordingly.